nestjs/docs.nestjs.com/content/techniques/configuration.md

 #### Use module globally

-Instead of importing `ConfigModule` in each module, you can alternatively declare `ConfigModule` as a [global module](https://docs.nestjs.com/modules#global-modules).
+When you want to use `ConfigModule` in other modules, you'll need to import it (as is standard with any Nest module).
+Alternatively, declare it as a [global module](https://docs.nestjs.com/modules#global-modules) by setting the options object's `isGlobal` property to `true`, as shown below.
+In that case, you will not need to import `ConfigModule` in other modules once it's been loaded in the root module (e.g., `AppModule`).

 ```typescript
 ConfigModule.forRoot({